 - 1. Apply to and secure the research position; or design your project. - 2.
 (Recommended) attend a proposal writing session and a funding information session. - 3.
 Have your résumé reviewed by the Career Connections Center. - 4.
 Have your proposal reviewed by the Writing Center and faculty. - 5.
 Submit your application through the portal.
-Please be prepared to answer the following questions in the application portal: - Contact Information - Emergency Contact Information - Major/Minor/Year of Graduation/GPA/Probation status - Resume - PDF of your unofficial transcript accessible on the CU WEB portal through the Student Record tab - Assumption of Risk and Liability Waiver - International Travel Waiver (if applicable) - Proof of feasibility Your faculty sponsor must also confirm that your research or project will be able to occur in light of potential restrictions and closings due to COVID-19.
-This can be saved as PDF from the email, or scanned as a paper copy.
+Please be prepared to answer the following questions in the application portal:

+- Contact Information

+- Major/Minor/Year of Graduation/GPA/Probation status

+- Resume

+- PDF of your unofficial transcript accessible on the CU WEB portal through the Student Record tab

+- Assumption of Risk and Liability Waiver

-Proposal Narrative
+Writing Guidelines: Proposal Narrative